Ekkehard-Schulze/precision-temperature-logger/README.md

 2.)
 For a qick start instead of using our project's custom printed circuit

-board use the 'Adafruit Feather 32u4 Adalogger #2795' combined with an
+board use the 'Adafruit Feather 32u4 Adalogger #2795' with an

-'Adafruit DS3231 Precision RTC FeatherWing #3028' and powered it with a
+'Adafruit DS3231 Precision RTC FeatherWing #3028' powered it with a

-commercially available pluggable LiPo or LiIon battery.
-Some TMP117 breakout
+pluggable LiPo or LiIon battery.
+Some TMP117 breakout boards are commercially

-boards are commercially available (e. g.
-Adafruit #4821 or Sparkfun #15805),
+available (e. g.
+Adafruit #4821 or Sparkfun #15805), but these have a much

-but these have a much larger size than our sensor boards and are more
+larger size than our sensor boards and are more difficult to seal for user

-difficult to seal for usage in wet and corrosive environments.
+in wet and corrosive environments.

 3.)
 Our firmware will also run on the 'SparkFun OpenLog #DEV-13712' board, but the